 You Get New Experiences

-Thanks to cycling, I met not only new friends but also visited beautiful places.
+Thanks to cycling, I not only made new friends but also visited beautiful places.
 I have already mentioned this on my About page.
-I would probably never have visited the Italian and Swiss Alps without cycling.
+I would probably never have visited the Italian, Swiss, and French Alps without cycling.

-Depending on who you ride your bike with, you’ll also enjoy a lot of fun, challenges, and discover new places that may not even be too far from your home.
+Depending on who you ride your bike with, you’ll also enjoy a lot of fun and challenges and discover new places that may not even be too far from your home.

 I’ve encountered beautiful places 10 miles from my house that I didn’t know about.
-And when I started watching the Tour de France and other races, I broadened my horizons even further.
+Watching the Tour de France and other races has broadened my horizons even further.

 Cycling Improves Your Sex Life

 When I first learned about this benefit, I was quite surprised.
-However, I did a brief research and found that there was some truth to it.
+However, after some brief research, I found that it had some truth to it.

-The British Heart Foundation did a survey and found out that 23% would choose to go on a date with a cyclist over other athletes.
-This fact alone does not prove cycling improves your sex life, right?
+The British Heart Foundation conducted a survey and found that 23% of people would choose to go on a date with a cyclist over other athletes.
+This fact alone does not prove that cycling improves one’s sex life, right?

 Well, if you take into account that cycling improves your fitness level, boosts your mental health, and improves your mood, you get your answer.
 Read more about cycling and sex life in this article on cyclist.co.uk.